chengzeyi/stable-fast/README.md

 ## Introduction

+__NOTE: `stable-fast` is only in beta stage and is prone to be buggy, feel free to try it out and give suggestions!__

 ### What is this?

 `stable-fast` is an ultra lightweight inference optimization library for __HuggingFace Diffusers__ on __NVIDIA GPUs__.